CSSS/wall_e/documentation/Working_on_Bot/README.md

 1. Fork the [Wall-e Repo](https://github.com/CSSS/wall_e.git)
 2. Clone the repo
 3. Wall_E Setting Specification.
-   1. Wall_e needs some settings in order to determine which commands should be enabled.
+   1. Wall_e needs parameter specifications.
 The biggest component this impacts is whether or not you use wall_e with a dockerized database.
 [Refer to the wiki page on the ini file](https://github.com/CSSS/wall_e/wiki/5.-contents-of-local.ini) for all the settings that wall_e reads from when doing local dev work.
       1. Ways to specify settings: (please note that all the following options require the ini file with the same structure located [here](https://github.com/CSSS/wall_e/wiki/5.-contents-of-local.ini) to be placed at location `wall_e/src/resources/utilities/config/local.ini`.
 This is so that wall_e know what settings it will be taking in, even if the values in the ini file do not indicate the actual values it will take in.)
          1. Specify via Env varibles.
             1. Just export the settings [here](https://github.com/CSSS/wall_e/wiki/5.-contents-of-local.ini) with the specified values.